lilosa88/PricingHouse/README.md

-# Case study of the Titanic survival
+# Case study in order to predict sales prices

 # Objective

-Ask a home buyer to describe their dream house, and they probably won't begin with the height of the basement ceiling or the proximity to an east-west railroad.
-But this playground competition's dataset proves that much more influences price negotiations than the number of bedrooms or a white-picket fence.With 79 explanatory variables describing (almost) every aspect of residential homes in Ames, Iowa, this competition challenges you to predict the final price of each home.

 This project belongs to [kaggle's competitions](https://www.kaggle.com/c/house-prices-advanced-regression-techniques).
-The objective is to build a predictive model that answers the question: “what sorts of people were more likely to survive?” using passenger data (ie name, age, gender, socio-economic class, etc).
+In order to buy a house there are many different parameters that influences price negotiations.
+Therefore, the idea is to create a model that predicts the sales prices given a dataset with 79 explanatory variables describing (almost) every aspect of residential homes in Ames, Iowa.

 # Code and Resources Used